braz/the-little-mongodb-book/en/mongodb.markdown

 A short chapter on security stuff

 # Conclusion #
 You should have enough information to start using MongoDB in a real project.
 There's more to MongoDB than what we've covered, but your next priority should be putting together what we've learned, and getting familiar with the driver you'll be using.
 The [MongoDB website](http://www.mongodb.org/) has a lot of useful information.
-The official AK-TODO replace with reference to community site [MongoDB Community Forums](https://www.mongodb.com/community/forums/) are a great place to ask questions.
+The [MongoDB Community Forums](https://www.mongodb.com/community/forums/) are a forum where you get more information and your questions answered by others in the community.
+The [Developer section on MongoDB's website](https://www.mongodb.com/developer/) has a wide range of articles and podcast episodes that are aimed at developers.

 NoSQL was born not only out of necessity, but also out of an interest in trying new approaches.
 It is an acknowledgment that our field is ever-advancing and that if we don't try, and sometimes fail, we can never succeed.
 This, I think, is a good way to lead our professional lives.